KN4CK3R/UnrealEngineSDKGenerator/README.md

 ```
 To find these files just sort the SDK folder by file size.
 The biggest files are the files you are looking for.

 Now you can use the SDK in your project.
-Have fun. :smile:
+Have fun.

 ## Known Errors
 Sometimes you can't compile the generated SDK.
 Here are some known errors and a solution how to fix them: